r-chong/mxfp4-dequantizer/README.md

 This process is accelerated using the Single Instruction, Multiple Data (SIMD) technique - which is basically using vectors to do operations at once instead of in sequences.

+- Instead of decoding a single nibble, we unpack **8 or 16 FP4 values** from a few bytes.
+- We convert those nibbles into floats
+- We broadcast the scale for that block into a SIMD vector.
+- We do a vector multiply to dequantize a whole block in one go, and then write the results back to memory.

 This program outputs to a stream, the "decompressed" FP4 values in a higher precision form (haven't decided between F32 or BF16 yet).

 # References: